AI4Finance-Foundation/FinRL-Meta/tutorials_python/README.md

 ## File Structure
 There are five parts.

-Part Introduction involves seveval basic demos, which are prepared for beginners.
+Part Introduction: seveval basic demos, which are prepared for beginners.

-Part Advance involves some advanced demos, e.g., ensemble stock trading.
+Part Advance: some advanced demos, e.g., ensemble stock trading.

 Part Practical involves paper trading and live trading (in the future).